 The American Psychological Foundation is accepting applications for the Lizette Peterson Homer Memorial Injury Research Grant.

-The annual award program supports research on the psychological and behavioral aspects of the prevention of injuries in children and adolescents as reflected in the activities and interests within pediatric psychology of the late Lizette Peterson-Homer and her commitment to improving the status of children.
-Specifically, the grant supports research related to the prevention of injuries in children and adolescents through accidents, violence, abuse, or suicide.
+The annual program supports research into the psychological and behavioral aspects of the prevention of injuries in children and adolescents as reflected in the activities and interests within pediatric psychology of the late Lizette Peterson-Homer and her commitment to improving the status of children.
+Specifically, this grant supports research related to the prevention of injuries in children and adolescents as a result of accident, violence, abuse, or attempted suicide.

 To be eligible, applicants must be a student and/or faculty member at an accredited university and demonstrate research competence and area commitment.

-For complete program guidelines and application instructions, see the APA website.
+For complete program guidelines and application instructions, see the American Psychological Association website.